adamkrawiec/taskyv2/README.md

 - [x] middleware and store userID in cookies
 - [x] basic nodemailer setup
 - [ ] nodemailer and maildev to work with docker
+- [ ] introduce docker compose
 - [x] template for mailer
 - [ ] consider moving for email-templates
+- [ ] move to mailtrap
-- [ ] setup redis
+- [x] setup redis
-- [ ] nodemailer to work with bull.js - send emails in queues
+- [x] nodemailer to work with bull.js - send emails in queues
-- [ ] introduce docker compose
 - [x] internationalization
-- [ ] move to mailtrap
 - [x] some basic queries
 - [ ] refactor to task repository
 - [x] marking tasks as complete